 Your doctor will review your medical record and treatment and conduct a physical examination to spot the causes of abnormal periods.
 The physical examination may include a pelvic exam additionally with a smear test.
 Other tests your doctor may order include:

 - Blood tests to test if you have got anaemia or other medical conditions.

 - Vaginal cultures to test for possible infections.

-- A pelvic ultrasound to test for fibroids and polyps or cysts.
+- A pelvic ultrasound is to test for fibroids and polyps or cysts.

 - An endometrial biopsy is where a tiny low sample of tissue is taken from the liner of the uterus and is examined under a microscope to test for cancer or other cell abnormalities.

 1. Why is my period so early and brown?

 Brown spotting is just a sign of ovulation or a period starting

 this is totally normal and nothing to worry about.